jherax/js-utils/README.md

     // We set the language setting
     jsu.regional.set(jsu.regional.english);

-    // Sets the default setting for tooltips jsu.settings.position = {
+    // Sets the default position for all tooltips jsu.settings.position = {
       at: "left bottom",
       my: "left+2 top+5"